 SUP EUR/16A1/35

-30 3.3 Administrations* shall determine by mutual agreement which international routes are to be used.
-Pending agreement and provided that there is no direct route existing between the terminal administrations* concerned, the origin administration* has the choice to determine the routing of its outgoing telecommunication traffic, taking into account the interests of the relevant transit and destination administrations*.
+30

 Reasons: Obsolete.

 ADD EUR/16A1/36

 30A 3.3A Member States should encourage the appropriate use of those numbering resources which are the responsibility and remit of the ITU, in order that they are used only for the purposes for which they were assigned.
 Member States shall endeavour to ensure that resources, which are the responsibility and remit of the ITU, are not used until they are assigned.